isomerpages/moe-ast-moehc/index.md

 description: Brief site description here
 image: /images/logo.svg
 permalink: /
-notification: We are closed on 29th August from 11am - 2pm.
-The gallery will be open from 2pm onwards.
+notification: We are closed on 15th September.
+We will resume normal visiting hours on 19 September.
 sections:
   - hero:
       title: Welcome!